FerasBinHussain/frontend-nanodegree-mobile-portfolio/README.md

 * Compress images
 * Move the Google Analytics to render blocking and the html parsing improved

-### By doing this the index achived 93 in desktop and 91 in mobail.
+### By doing this the index achived 93 in desktop and 91 in mobile.

 ## Optimize the view/main.js
 * I replaced the quereSelctor with getElementById and getElementByClassNam